The Diabolical Duo

-Once we finished dinner, me and Robert John went back to our command center, to finalize our preparations.
-Each of us rubbed black ash from the charred wood in the outdoor fireplace.
-We made some changes to Earl’s facial features and tucked in more wadded paper in his arms and legs.
-We wanted him big, imposing and ominous, We found a pair of gloves and securely duct taped them on.
+As dinner finished, we rushed back to our command center to finalize preparations.
+Each of us rubbed black ash on ourselves from the charred wood in the outdoor fireplace.
+We made slight changes to Earl’s facial features and tucked in more wadded paper in his arms and legs.
+We wanted him big, imposing and ominous, We found a pair of gloves and securely duct taped them on as hands.
 Earl was quite an impressive, gnarly figure.

-I looked over to Robert John, who looked smugly upon the face of Earl.
+I looked over to Robert John, who seemed pleased with the smug features he placed on Earl’s face.
 “I did a good job on his face.”

 “Yea, you did.
-He looks pretty real,” I said, while nodding in approval.
+He looks pretty real,” I retorted while nodding in approval.

 “So how do you see this going down?”, whispered Robert John, “Are we just going to prop him up on the screen door and hit the recorder?”

+I anticipated this question.
 “It has to be realistic.
-If Dad comes and open the screen door, Earl will just fall down.
-I think one of us has to keep him propped up and stay out of sight.”
+If my Dad comes and open the screen door, Earl will just fall down.
+I think one of us has to keep him propped up while staying out of sight.”
 I looked into Robert John’s eyes and sought his approval.
 I could tell he was uneasy with it.

 “Man, your Dad is going to be so pissed.
 I’m not doing it,” he said defiantly.
 I expected that.

 It’s then I realized Earl and I would be doing the drunk hobo dance together.
-There was no other way and I was already far too committed to chicken out now.
+There was no other way around it and I was already far too committed to chicken out now.